corinnna/ENT-Surgery-Support-Chatbot-4ZP6A-Capstone/README.md

 #### Navigation

 1. docs:
-    - here you'll find all of our submitted documents
+    - here you'll find all of our submitted documents and our contribution specifications

 2. meetings:
     - here you'll find summaries and notes of all our meetings